 3166 Double Curled

 Log in to start or resume an order

 About 11,000 seed/oz.

 Hardy annual in the North.
 A shining star of Jason Kafka’s wholesale program.
-He grows Double Curled, Dark Green Italian and Krausa, moves a few hundred bunches per week and says that if you have the market, these may bring more money per row foot than any other crop.
+He grows Double Curled, Krausa, and Plain Leaf, moving a few hundred bunches per week and says that if you have the market, these may bring more money per row foot than any other crop.
 When these hardy biennials bolt, he gets a bonus by using the umbels as filler for flower bouquets.

 For the latest results of our germination tests, please see the germination page.